OpenGridForum/DFDL/calls/2023/2023-01-05_DFDL-WG-Call.md

 | 2022-08-11 | Mike has created a PR for the issue.
 Steve to review.
 | 2022-10-06 | Awaiting review by Steve
 | 2022-12-01 | No further progress
+| 2023-01-05 | Steve has reviewed and updated the PR (https://github.com/OpenGridForum/DFDL/pull/33) with comments.
+Need to clarify the order of statement annotation and format annotation 'execution' when prefix and prefix-prefix present.

 |    327     | Do we need a default dfdl:choiceDispatchKey branch?
 (Steve) |
 | ---------- | --- |